mpokrass/Personality-notes/psych-356.md

 The environment also primes these needs.
 Called "press".
 If you have a combination of a need and a press, then you have motivation.

-Need for aggression, then go to a boxing match (press) this will give you a primed agressive motivation.
+Need for aggression, then go to a boxing match (press) this will give you a primed aggressive motivation.

 Need for nurturing, then go to therapy, then you will well up with motivation to be cared for which is where transference comes from.